plaisier-lab/U5_hNSC_Neural_G0/index.md

 ```

 #### Directory structure
-After downloading and unzipping the files the directory structure should look like this:
+After downloading and unzipping the files, the directory structure should look like this:

 ```
 .